-- Be designed to become self-supporting without on-going financial contributions; - Demonstrate the necessary skills and experience to undertake the project; - Demonstrate how the outcomes of the project would be maintained in the future; - Demonstrate how the effectiveness of the project will be measured and reported. - Demonstrate how the project will meet its Health and Safety obligations.
+- Be for projects that are designed to become self supporting without on-going financial contributions: - Demonstrate the necessary skills and experience to undertake the project; - Demonstrate how the outcomes of the project would be maintained in the future; - Demonstrate how the effectiveness of the project will be measured and reported. - Demonstrate how the project will meet its Health and Safety obligations.